pyrmont/articles.inqk.net/src/_posts/2021-05-05-iphone-in-tailwind.md

 After months of delay, I finally launched [Flext][] yesterday.
-One of the things I'm moderately proud of is the product marketing page I designed to go with the app and, in particular, the image of Flext running an iPhone 12.
+One of the things I'm moderately proud of is the product marketing page I designed to go with the app and, in particular, the image of Flext running on an iPhone 12.

-'Image' is a little deceiving though because while the screenshot is an image, the iPhone itself is pure CSS.
+Calling it an 'image' is a little deceiving, though, because while the screenshot is an image, the iPhone itself is pure CSS.
 How did I do it?
 The majority of the code is from Fayaz Ahmed, a very talented developer who was kind enough to [share his code][original] last December.

 Ahmed used [Tailwind CSS][tw], a utility-first CSS framework.
 One of the things that's especially great about Tailwind's approach is that it makes copying and